Make-School-Courses/OLD-BEW-1.2-Authentication-and-Associations-Django/Lessons/07-DjangoAuth.md

 - All users can attempt to **log in** (*authentication*)
 - But only superusers **have access to** the administrative interface (*authorization*)

+### Think / Pair / Share: Brainstorm Analogies

+Spend 5 minutes coming up with one or two real-world analogies for authentication and authorization.
+Discuss and choose your favorite analogy.

+We will share these analogies together shortly.

 ### Enabling User Authentication in Django

 In your project's root URLconf, add the following to the provided `urlpatterns` list: